Guide to Using Travel Sites

 Sites like these are where being vacation-flexible is going to be a game-changer when it comes to price.
 Not all of the bargains require purchasing “last-minute” deals, there are still plenty of options to purchase trips far in advance.
 However, the specifics are typically locked down with these deals (meaning excursions, hotels, flights), although they can sometimes be modified or upgraded for additional fees.
 If you are willing and interested in a destination that might be a bit of a gamble or deviation from when and where you thought you were originally going to go there are usually some spectacular deals available.
 Be aware that these sites are 3rd party, meaning they are not the actual company you are booking with so you will want to research the actual tours, hotels, etc., independently as well if you are considering one of their deals.

 Travelzoo has extreme deals to random locations where you never know from week to week which locations will be on sale.
 I personally look forward to their weekly newsletter with the top 20 deals where you can find outrageous trip prices like a week stay including flights to China for only $600.00.
 Additionally, you can do specific location searches which will typically return good bargains.
 Their reputation is solid and the site prides itself on never offering a deal that the employees wouldn’t or haven’t gone on themselves.
+The way Travelzoo works is you find a deal and purchase it, there are no membership or recurring fees.

 This site is especially good for a low-frills interface that is simple and easy enough for Grandma to use.
 The company goes out of its way to keep costs down so much so that they do very little marketing including no affiliate marketing.
 This site is best suited for those looking to create a multi-citi itinerary, and it can handle this task beautifully.
 You can easily add cities and days you will be in each location and it will allow you to customize your methods of transportation between each.